SurajJagadale/dataAnalysis/README.md

-# Data Analysis for Sale Dataset
+# Data Analysis for Diwali Sale Dataset

 This repository contains the code and data for analyzing a sale dataset using Python libraries such as NumPy, Pandas, Matplotlib, and Seaborn.